tom-seddon/beeb_test_os/README.md

 some minimal system initialisation (including attempting to silence the sound), then does 10 writes of $00 to address $0000.
-(If following along, watch CPU A15 and CPU A8 - all other writes on startup should be to the I/O region.)
+(If following along, watch CPU A15 and CPU A8 - all other writes on startup should be to the I/O region and the stack.)

 If this is a power-on reset, it selects mode 7.